kvarak/dnd/docs/_Classes/warlock.md

     You gain the use of one of the toad's greatest assets: a breath weapon that takes the form of an oily expulsion, coating in a slimy oil any enemies that would stand in your way.

-    As an ***action*** each creature in a 15 foot cone must make a saving throw against your spell save DC.
+    As an ***action*** each creature in a 15 ft cone must make a saving throw against your spell save DC.
 A creature takes 6d6 acid damage on a failed save, and half as much damage on a successful one.

     You regain use of this feature after a long rest.